kaleem68/kaleem68/README.md

 ## I'm a Developer!

-- 🔭 I’m working as a Software Engineer
+- 🔭 I’m working as a Software Engineer.
-- 💬 Ask me about: Java, Algorithms
+- 👋 Interested in Typescript and Backend development
 - 📫 Reach me: Nixamani5@gmail.com

 ### Connect with me, I am kinda awesome: